 A reference, however expressed, in any other Act or in any regulation, notice, or statutory instrument of any kind made, published, or in force under this or any other Act to the Workers’ Compensation Board, the Workers’ Compensation Supplementary Board, or to officers of those former Boards shall, unless the contrary intention appears, be read and construed as a reference to the corresponding term in this Act.

-[Section 324, formerly section 202, renumbered as section 324 by No. 42 of 2004 s.
+[Section 324, formerly section 202, renumbered as section 324: No. 42 of 2004 s.
 154(1).]

 [Former s.
 203 omitted under the Reprints Act 1984 s.
 7(4)(e).]